 Penalties for Over Serving Alcohol to Intoxicated Persons

 Every state is different, but a licensed person who is found guilty of over serving an intoxicated individual can face some serious penalties including:

-It’s important for drinking establishments, bars and restaurants to have the appropriate liability insurance to ensure they are not accountable for the actions and situations of a sober or intoxicated individual.
-The situations they may experience or create as they leave, enter or loiter inside and or outside the establishmennt can cause a legal headache for employees, property owners and management, reiterating the importance of aquiring liability insurance and or “dram” insurance.
+It’s important for drinking establishments, bars, and restaurants to have the appropriate liability insurance to ensure they are not accountable for the actions and situations of a sober or intoxicated individual.
+The situations they may experience or create as they leave, enter or loiter inside and or outside the establishment can cause a legal headache for employees, property owners, and management, reiterating the importance of acquiring liability insurance and or “dram” insurance.

 Dram Shop Liability is the Same Thing as Liquor Liability Insurance.
 Dram shop is a legal term that refers to bars, pubs, taverns, and similar venues where alcoholic beverages are sold or consumed.
 Historically, dram shop referred to places where alcohol was sold by the dram, (a small quantity of liquid).

-Visit General Liability Shop learn more about Liquor Liability Insurance.
+Visit General Liability Shop to learn more about Liquor Liability Insurance.